crosstool-ng/crosstool-ng.github.io/_pages/docs/5_Toolchain_Usage.md

         $ make
         $ make DESTDIR=/<ct-ng install path>/<host tuple>/sysroot install

-ii) Copy the toolchain’s sysroot to the `staging` area.
+ -  **Option ii)**: Copy the toolchain’s sysroot to the `staging` area.

-    If you start off by copying the toolchain’s sysroot directory to your staging area, you can simply proceed to install all your packages' artifacts to the same staging area.
+    If you start off by copying the toolchain’s sysroot directory to your staging area, you can simply proceed to install all your packages’ artifacts to the same staging area.
 You then only need to specify a `--sysroot=<staging area>` option to the compiler of any subsequent builds and all your required header and library files will be found/used.